mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Various LVM Related Items.md

     PV /dev/sda5   VG sandbox-vg   lvm2 [31.76 GiB / 0    free]
     Total: 2 [39.75 GiB] / in use: 2 [39.75 GiB] / in no VG: 0 [0   ]

+***

+Now let’s create the logical volume like so:

+    sudo lvcreate -L 8G -n test_volume test_group

+If that command fails with an error like this:

+    Insufficient free extents (2047) in volume group test_group: 2048 required

+Try running this command:

+    sudo lvcreate -l2047 -n test_volume test_group

+Check the list of logical volumes like so:

+    sudo lvscan

+The list should look something like this:

+    ACTIVE            '/dev/test_group/test_volume' [8.00 GiB] inherit
+    ACTIVE            '/dev/sandbox-vg/root' [27.76 GiB] inherit
+    ACTIVE            '/dev/sandbox-vg/swap_1' [4.00 GiB] inherit

+You can remove a logical volume like so:

+    sudo lvremove /dev/test_group/test_volume

 #### Adding a disk to an LVM logical volume group.

 Use `lsblk` to see a list of all connected block level devices; in this example we are acting on `/dev/sdb`: